jbutcher21/aiclass/README.md

 - Senzing environment (for final validation): we will load your mapped JSON into Senzing.
   - Install Docker Desktop (Mac/Windows/Linux) and complete the first-run setup.
     - If you cannot install Docker, let us know in advance; we will provide alternatives during the session.
-  - Verify Docker is running: `docker --version` and `docker run hello-world`.
+  - Verify Docker is running: `docker --version` and `docker run hello-world`
   - Ensure at least 4 GB RAM is allocated to Docker (Settings → Resources).
   - Pull the workshop container image ahead of time:
-    - `docker pull senzing/summit-bootcamp-2025`.
+    - `docker pull senzing/summit-bootcamp-2025`
   - If you can also, do these two pulls to get a local AI model:
     - docker run -d --name ollama -p 11434:11434 -v ollama:/root/.ollama ollama/ollama:latest
     - docker exec -it ollama ollama pull mistral:7b-instruct-q4_K_M